luvwinnie/real_time_vocoder/README.md

 ## Information

 This is a real-time vocoder created with PyQtGraph and PyQt5.
-The Vocoder algorithm is use with the WORLD python wrapper.
+The Vocoder algorithm is used with the WORLD python wrapper.

-The right widget of GUI is used to modify f0 paramter by multiplying a constant value which use numerator constant `a` divided by denominator constant `b` which will be formula as below.
+The right widget of GUI is used to modify f0 parameter by multiplying a constant value which uses numerator constant `a` divided by denominator constant `b` which will be the formula as below.
-The Left widget is a view to plot the raw wave at the bottom with respective spectrogram at the top.
+The Left widget is a view to plotting the raw wave at the bottom with respective spectrogram at the top.

 The program is built with [fman build system](https://build-system.fman.io/) package management system.